binance/binance-spot-api-docs/web-socket-api.md

 * A single connection to the API is only valid for 24 hours; expect to be disconnected after the 24-hour mark.
 * We support HMAC, RSA, and Ed25519 keys.
 For more information, please see [API Key types](faqs/api_key_types.md).
 * Responses are in JSON by default.
 To receive responses in SBE, refer to the [SBE FAQ](faqs/sbe_faq.md) page.
+* If your request contains a symbol name containing non-ASCII characters, then the response may contain non-ASCII characters encoded in UTF-8.
+* Some methods may return asset and/or symbol names containing non-ASCII characters encoded in UTF-8 even if the request did not contain non-ASCII characters.
 * The WebSocket server will send a `ping frame` every 20 seconds.
   * If the WebSocket server does not receive a `pong frame` back from the connection within a minute the connection will be disconnected.
   * When you receive a ping, you must send a pong with a copy of ping's payload as soon as possible.